 - Collecting a cheque book

 - Operating bank lockers

-However, not all banking services are unavailable.
-You can still make transaction on the bank’s website and app.
+However, not all banking services are available.
+You can still make transactions on the bank’s website and app.
 This includes

 - Opening a fixed deposit

 - Making a request to stop cheque payment

 - online fund transfers

 Your debit card can also be used to:

 If you lose your debit/credit card, you can make a request to block the card on the bank’s app or through its telebanking service.

 There are also ways to transfer money on a bank holiday.
 These are: